jywarren/image-sequencer/README.md

 ## Why

-Image Sequencer is different from other image processing systems in that instead of modifying the original image, it creates a new image at each step.
+Image Sequencer is different from other image processing systems in that it's non-destructive: instead of modifying the original image, it creates a new image at each step in a sequence.
 This is because it:

 * produces a legible trail of operations, to "show your work" for evidential, educational, or reproducibility reasons
 * makes the creation of new tools or "modules" simpler -- each must accept an input image, and produce an output image